ride-share-market/api/README.md

-# Ride Share Market API
+# Ride Share Market - HTTP API

+[Ride Share Market](https://ridesharemarket.com) - Free, accessible and open source Ride Sharing.

-This is a Node.js HTTP API application.
+This git repository is the HTTP API for [ridesharemarket.com](https://ridesharemarket.com).

-This HTTP API layer for ridesharemarket.com sits between the [DATA](https://github.com/rudijs/ride-share-market-data) and APP applications.
+This HTTP API layer for [ridesharemarket.com](https://ridesharemarket.com) uses JSON-RPC with [ride-share-market/data](https://github.com/ride-share-market/data) for database access.

 ## Overview

-This API should adhere to the [JSON API specification](http://jsonapi.org).
+This HTTP API should adhere to the [JSON API specification](http://jsonapi.org).

 JSON API requires use of the JSON API media type (application/vnd.api+json) for exchanging data for all requests.